 Is it Halloween when you’re reading this?
-If not we’re still close enough with the month of October upon us!
+If not we’re still close enough with fall here and the month of October almost upon us!
 It’s the time of year where we like our drinks spiced with pumpkin or apple, our flannel light, and the movies we consume scary.
 And lucky for you there are more than a handful of worthwhile scary movies on Netflix.

 As Above, So Below

 We know what you might be thinking: a found footage horror movie?
 Yes, this was one of the later adherents to a genre craze that got run into the ground during the 2000s and early 2010s.
 However, As Above, So Below is the rare thing: effectively creepy.
 With a crackerjack premise about the real Catacombs of Paris being a secret gateway to Hell, the film casts an energetic Perdita Weeks as a modern day Indiana Jones in a Go-Pro helmet.
 She and her colleagues make the unwise choice to go off the tourist-guided path in the catacombs, which is home to the remains of more than 6 million people who died between the early middle ages and 18th century.

 But once deep below the City of Lights, the film’s dwindling protagonists find themselves crawling beneath a wall with the words “Abandon all Hope Ye Who Enter.”
 And things just get bleak from there.
 This is a ghoulish good-time for those who are willing to indulge in the gimmick storytelling.

 Apostle comes from acclaimed The Raid director Gareth Evans and is his take on the horror genre.
 Spoiler alert: it’s a good one.